 Let me give a word of caution.
 If you are discipling a non-believer and teaching them about the assurance of their salvation, you’re giving them a false sense of security and a false identity.
 Besides, if you are teaching someone to study the Bible, and they don’t have the Holy Spirit abiding in them, they will either become a “Pharisee,” or worse, a false teacher (1 Corinthians 2:1-15; 2 Peter 15-16)!
 So, before you move forward, please be sure you are discipling a believer and not a non-believer.
 Phase Three is about learning to abide in a life-giving relationship with Jesus through His Word and prayer.
 The most effective way to teach your disciple is to show them how to dig into God’s Word and interpret it accurately.
 It’s been said, disciple-making is caught more than taught.

 Holy Habit of Quiet Time

 Key Passage

-Matthew 6:33-34

-But above all pursue his kingdom and righteousness, and all these things will be given to you as well.
-So then, do not worry about tomorrow, for tomorrow will worry about itself.
-Today has enough trouble of its own.
+Mark 6:31